Maxenceee/marvin_game/README.md

 ```

 ### Overview
-Run `make gen` to start and launch the program.
+Run `make gen` to compile and start the program.
 You can use params with make gen using the argument `GVAR`.

 Example:
 ```sh